Kosenuel/DevOps_CloudEngr-StegHub/18.(Iac)_Automating_Infrastructure_Using_Terraform_Part_3/README.md

 ### Dynamic Blocks for Security Groups

 Security groups often have repetitive ingress and egress rules.
-Dynamic blocks allow you to define these rules programmatically, reducing code duplication.
+Dynamic blocks helps you to define these rules programmatically, thereby, reducing code duplication.

 **Now We Refactor Our Inbounds and Outbounds Rules in Our Security Groups Using Dynamic Blocks**